 Because of our unique experiences, we all have our own tastes and preferences when it comes to music.
 Many people find that familiar music, like their favorite song from a movie or heard on the radio, can put them in a better mood.
 If your child is feeling stressed or anxious, putting on one of their favorite songs and encouraging them to sing along might help calm them down.
 But if you’re tired of listening to ‘Let it Go’ for the millionth time, try sharing the songs below with your child to help them through periods of stress or anxiety.

-Familiar music is especially calming if it is associated with a good memory like attending a concert with friends, hearing music in the background of a favorite movie, or recognizing a loved piece of music from an ISO Tiny Tot’s concert!
+Familiar music is especially calming if it is associated with a good memory like attending a concert with friends, hearing music in the background of a favorite movie, or recognizing a loved piece of music from an Inside the Orchestra Tiny Tot’s concert!
 Claude Debussy’s Clair de Lune, French for ‘moonlight’, is a well-loved classic from his most famous piano suite.
 It is recognized around the world and is featured in many films and television shows, often used to portray feelings of love.

 Sounds of nature, like the sea or falling rain, can have soothing effects on your child’s mood.
 Felix Mendelssohn’s Calm Sea and Prosperous Voyage is an overture inspired by two poems by Goethe.
 Let the opening of Mendelssohn’s calm sea, with its soft and sweet melodies played by the violins and a solo bird-like flute, soothe your child’s anxious mind.
 At about 3 minutes and 40 seconds into the piece, the music becomes less calming, but more heroic.
 Let the faster tempos and louder dynamics cheer your child up and fill them with happiness as the victorious horn section signals a safe and happy return home from a prosperous voyage.